sylhare/sylhare.github.io/_posts/2022/2022-04-26-How-to-bulk-mutate-in-graphql.md

 tags: [graphql]
 ---

-In this article we will talk about bulk mutation, the desire to update multiple entity with a single input.
-Some common use case would be if one wants to disable multiple user at the same time or change their permission or whichever use case made lend in this page from the internet.
+In this article we will talk about bulk mutation, the desire to update multiple entities with a single input.
+Some common use case would be if we had queries or mutations that take one entity at a time, and we want to:
+- Query multiple entities at once
+- Create/Update/Delete multiple entities at the same time
+- Enable/Disable multiple entities at once

+Or whichever use-case you might have had in mind when landing here from the internet. 🌈

 But first if you are not familiar with mutations, you can get a refresher with [Apollo GraphQL 👩‍🚀 mutations][10].
-If you're all set let's review how you can make a bulk mutations, then check the schema recommendation available.
+If you're all set, let's review how you can make a bulk mutation, then check the schema recommendation available.

 ### Multiple mutations in one request

 We can use the already existing mutation, in this example to update an entity.
-GraphQL provides the capability to send multiple mutations at once.
+GraphQL provides the ability to send multiple mutations at once.
 If you need to use multiple time the same mutation, you can use [aliases][1] (to avoid any duplicate name in the mutation).

 ```graphql